eeb313-2019/Group-4-Birds/README.md

   Xueqian Ma:

   Yani Fang: a fourth-year undergraduate student majoring in biodiversity & conservation, minoring in environmental biology and environmental studies.
 Easy-going, can solve disputes among group members, have basic understanding on evolution and human-induced effects on biodiversity, and know a little bit programming.
+May help with plotting and buiding models.

   Xinji Zhao: